 The Rev. William Burkitt, a late-Stuart rector who also saw the reign of William of Orange, was best known for his biblical commentaries (recommended by the Victorian Charles Spurgeon).
 But, he also wrote a number of pastoral advises anticipating the early Anglican evangelical movement.
 An SPCK favorite was The Poor Man’s Help enjoying more than thirty editions throughout the 18th century.
 Within the Help is a chapter on the ‘Glorifying God in Family Worship’, accompanied with a number of private prayers and a basic catechism for family governors.
-Burkitt’s work shows the relation the evangelical movement’s early concern with the Lord’s Table, building off the deposit of devotional works common to the interregnum.
+Burkitt’s work also shows the relation the early-evangelical movement had with the Lord’s Table, building off the deposit of devotional works common to the interregnum.
 Continue reading

 Anglican formulas have suffered a number of erroneous assertions regarding their confessional application and breadth.
 The idea that Anglicanism is characterized by ‘temperament’ ( i.e., silence upon controversial points, avoidance of party disputes, classical tenets of faith treated ‘indifferently’, etc ) rather than ‘confession’ is an imprint carried over from the late Hanoverian reign of latitudinarianism.
 At times it is surprising how liberal polemics creep themselves into otherwise conservative Anglican apologetics.
 Looking particularly at the 1604 Canon we find the Articles of 1562 indeed possess a binding quality for both clergy and laity, albeit in different ways.
 Continue reading